Hoover J. Wright

 Hoover John Wright Sr. (July 23, 1928 – March 7, 2003) was an American football and track and field coach.
+He served as the head football coach at Paul Quinn College in Paul Quinn College form 1955 to 1960 and two stints at the head football coach at Prairie View A&M University in Prairie View, Texas, from 1966 to 1968 and 1973 to 1979.

 Football coaching career

 Early coaching posts

 Wright's coaching career began at Shorter College in North Little Rock, Arkansas.
 At Shorter, he was head football coach, men's and women's basketball coach, and track coach.
 His next post was at Paul Quinn College where he was the athletic director and head football coach.

 Prairie View A&M

 Wright served two stints as the head football coach at Prairie View A&M University in Prairie View, Texas, from 1966 to 1968 and 1973 to 1979.
 His record at Prairie View was 31–68–2.

 Track and field

 Honors

 Wright also found success as a track and field coach at Prairie View.
 He was the head coach of the programs for over 40 years and his teams secured two NAIA Indoor titles and one NAIA outdoor title.
 In 2005, he was inducted into the USTFCCCA Hall of Fame.
 The school has since honored him by naming their annual track meet after his legacy.

 He served as the meet referee of the NCAA National Championship track meet in 1987.
 He was also placed in the Drake Relays Hall of Fame in 1986 for his excellence as a coach.